 CityBridge is a symbol of our mission to help people receive care across the bridges to other parts of the Bay Area.
 CityBridge also symbolizes building bridges between services and those we help.
 Laguna Honda means “Deep Lagoon” and is a vital part of San Francisco’s geographic history for which the original Laguna Honda Hospital was named.

-CityBridge Laguna Honda brings happiness and the simple pleasures of everyday living to some of the Bay Area’s elderly, poorest, and most seriously disabled adults.
-These include people suffering the effects of stroke, traumatic brain injury, severe memory loss, MS, Alzheimer’s, HIV/AIDS, mental illness, and those facing end of life who require palliative\hospice care.
+CityBridge Laguna Honda brings the simple pleasures of everyday living to some of the Bay Area’s poorest elderly and seriously disabled adults.
+These include people suffering the effects of stroke, traumatic brain injury, severe memory loss, MS, Alzheimer’s, HIV/AIDS, and those facing end of life who require palliative\hospice care.

 “Bringing human connection to our senior communities in the San Francisco Bay Area has become even more important after the isolation caused by the pandemic and continuing today.”